kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   </ol>
 <a name="assumptions"></a>
 <h3 class="h3-guide">Assumptions</h3>
+This AJAX tutorial assumes that you have a firm understanding of HTML.
+It also assumes that you understand the basic building blocks of JavaScript: variables, functions, arrays, etc.

+This AJAX tutorial also takes the position that the <a href="https://xhr.spec.whatwg.org/" target="blank" title="Read the WHAT WG XMLHttpRequest specifcation">the WHAT WG XMLHttpRequest specifcation</a> is the best source for understanding how AJAX works.
+This tutorial does refer to other sources like <a href="http://api.jquery.com/category/ajax/" target="blank" title="Read jQuery's AJAX documentation">jQuery's AJAX documentation</a>, <A href="https://developer.mozilla.org/" target="blank" title="Go to the MDN home page">Mozilla Developer Network(MDN)</a> and <a href="https://msdn.microsoft.com/" target="blank" title="Go to the MSDN homepage">Microsoft Developer Network(MSDN)</a>, but it ultimately views the WHAT WG spec as the best reference.
 <a name="how-code-examples-works"></a>
 <h3 class="h3-guide">How the code examples work</h3>
 The code for all the examples is on GitHub and looks similar to this: